bearmentor/bearmentor-com-legacy/README.md

 for development.
 After the database has been created, "Get the connection string" and select "Prisma", then copy the full `DATABASE_URL`.

 > Keep in mind the free plan only allow for 1 database.
-So either later you keep
+So either later keep it,
-> it, delete it when unused, or upgrade your plan.
+> delete it when unused, or upgrade the plan.

-Generate a random string for the `SESSION_SECRET` using `openssl rand -base64 32` on the terminal or you can put any long random text.
+Generate a random string for the `SESSION_SECRET` using `openssl rand -base64 32` on the terminal or put any long random text.

 ```sh
 DATABASE_URL="mysql://username:password@aws.connect.psdb.cloud/bearmentor?sslaccept=strict"